By Kathryn M. Kaminski, Ph.D. Senior Investment Analyst,

 What Characteristics of Futures Markets Differentiate Them from Traditional Markets

 Since futures contracts depend on the underlying asset’s value at a future date in time, futures prices are highly correlated with their corresponding underlying assets.
 This correlation makes them excellent vehicles for taking directional positions in various asset classes and hedging.
-The clearinghouse mechanisms of futures markets, daily pooling and redistribution of funds, lower collateral constraints, and transparency and standardization of contracts create a market which is extremely liquid and relatively void of both the counterparty risk and asymmetries between long and short positions common in traditional markets.
+The clearinghouse mechanisms of futures markets, daily pooling and redistribution of funds, lower collateral constraints, and transparency and standardization of contracts create a market that is extremely liquid and relatively void of both the counterparty risk and asymmetries between long and short positions common in traditional markets.

 When Should FuturesOnly Strategies Have a Competitive Edge?

-|Characteristics of Futures Markets|
+Characteristics of Futures Markets

-|Minimal counterparty/credit risk||Ease of access and use, low requirements for collateral, lack of asymmetry between long and short positions, standardization of contracts, reduced counterparty risk|
+|Minimal counterparty/credit risk||Ease of access and use, low requirements for collateral, lack of asymmetry between long and short positions, standardization of contracts, reduced counterparty risk.|

 |Highly liquid||Typically authorized and regulated by financial supervisory authorities such as the Commodity Futures Trading Commission (CFTC) in the U.S.|